-The MRF’s Gender and GBV program works to break the gendered cycle of vulnerability and violence for women and girls through strengthening community response and protection units, development of prevention models that seeks to transform men and boys to be allies, and empowerment of women and girls.
+The MRF’s Gender and GBV program works to break the gendered cycle of vulnerability and violence for women and girls through strengthening community response and protection units, particularly legal protection phycological and mental health protection and development of prevention models that seeks to transform men and boys to be allies, and empowerment of women and girls.

 Preventing and responding to GBV requires dedicated resources and attention.
 We focus on both specialized and integrated programming to tackle GBV effectively and to catalyze change across sectors.
 The specialized programming means we have skilled partners and staff able to work with survivors.